pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-in-matlab/index.md

 git clone https://github.com/pupil-labs/realtime-matlab-experiment.git
 ```

-## How to use Events to keep track of your experiment
+## How To Use Events To Keep Track of Your Experiment

 Before we dig into how to run the demo and the wrapper, you will need to understand what events are and how to use them to keep track of your experiment.